viewing Apigee X documentation.

 https://for example, cannot be specified by a variable.
 Also, you must use separate variables for the domain portion of the URL and for the rest of the URL.
 For example:

 - Store the response object for a ServiceCallout in a separate message variable.
-You can then parse the message variable and keeps the original message payload intact for use by other policies.
+You can then parse the message variable and keep the original message payload intact for use by other policies.

 - For better performance, look up apps by